Posted on October 7, 2017 by Devon Bowker

 Again, the Gooty Sapphire gets its name from the town Gooty in Central Southern India where they live.
 In fact, their entire natural range is less than 39 square miles in an area designated as a forest reserve.
 Despite this designation, it continues to be an area that is highly exploited for its resources.
 Logging and firewood harvesting are rapidly degrading the only natural habitat of the Gooty Sapphire.
 This combined with the pressures of the international pet trade have already put this arachnid on the Endangered Species list as Critically Endangered- thus making it even more of a gem than is is biologically.

-Category: Discovery, Plants & Animals, The Environment & You, The Wild Life Blog, WorldTags: arachnid, biology, crticially endangered, devon bowker, endangered species, environment, gooty, gooty sapphire, gooty sapphire ornamental tree spider, gooty tarantula, india, iredescense, metallic spider, metallic tarantula, peacock tarantula, spider, taratnula, the wild life, venom
+Category: The Wild Life BlogTags: arachnid, biology, crticially endangered, devon bowker, endangered species, environment, gooty, gooty sapphire, gooty sapphire ornamental tree spider, gooty tarantula, india, iredescense, metallic spider, metallic tarantula, peacock tarantula, spider, taratnula, the wild life, venom